 How Do You Install Boat Docking Lights

-When it comes to mounting boat docking lights, they come in two forms: recessed or surface mounted.
+When it comes to mounting boat lights for dockingboat docking light, they come in two forms: recessed or surface mounted.

 Surface Mounting Docking Lights

-Surface-mounted dock lights screw directly into the gunnel with ease.
+Surface-mounted dock lights for boats screw directly into the gunnel with ease.
 Surface-mounted lights are the most straightforward when it comes to at-home installations.

 Locate a position where the lights provide both forward and side facing illumination paths near the bow.
 Drill a small hole through the boat’s gunnel to allow the wiring to pass through.
 Next, mount the light with the screw provided.
 Lastly, run the wiring to an accessory switch.
 The switch allows the operator to turn the light on and off as necessary.

 When it comes to surface-mounted lights, We recommend the Attwood Universal boat docking lights.

 Installing recessed dock lighting for boats involves cutting a hole on two sides of the bow.
 Recessed docking lights are secured and wired.

 To install recessed docking lights, utilize the template included in the package.
 Measure the location and perform the cutting with a jigsaw.
 Place the light in the opening and secure it with a marine adhesive to prevent leakage and screws.
 Once the light is in place, run the wires to the helm and wire to an open accessory switch.